sisinflab/GTE-Zero-Shot-Recsys/README.md

 The `sequential_recommendation` directory contains scripts for processing datasets and running experiments for sequential recommendation tasks.

 ## Dataset Processing
-To process the dataset, please navigate to `sequential_recommendation/dataset` folder.
+To process the dataset, please navigate to the `sequential_recommendation/dataset` folder.
 Four scripts are provided to download and preprocess datasets using different PLMs.

 > [!NOTE]
 > For the `text-embedding-3-large` please supply your API endpoint and API key